-- In this case the following limit values shall apply with effect from 1 January 1985: - lead in air limit value of 150 ug/Nm of air, time weighted average over 40 hours per week, related to an individual worker or to a specific workplace. - unchanged
+- 1. unchanged - 2.
+In this case the following limit values shall apply with effect from 1 January 1985: - lead in air limit value of 150 Jg/Nm of air, time weighted average over 40 hours per week, related to an individual worker or to a specific workplace. - biological limit values for workers with the exception of workers of child-bearing capacity, but only until a date to be specified enabling measures to be taken for the limits applicable to workers of child-bearing capacity to be extended to all workers exposed to the risk of lead absorption: unchanged